D’Ering –Dibru Saikhowa Elephant Corridor Project

 Key initiatives carried out by WTI to secure the D’Ering- Dibru Saikhowa elephant corridor:

-1. Corridor Restoration: The project aims to restore at least 200 hectares of the degraded patches of the corridor through Active Restoration (AR), Assisted Natural Regeneration (ANR) and engaging local communities to minimize the anthropogenic activities in the corridor passage.
-The corridor restoration is a pivotal aspect of the project, aiming to maintain healthy corridor passage for other elephants and other wildlife in the landscape.
+2. Corridor Restoration: The project aims to restore at least 200 hectares of the degraded patches of the corridor through Active Restoration (AR), Assisted Natural Regeneration (ANR) and engaging local communities to minimise the anthropogenic activities in the corridor passage.
+The corridor restoration is a pivotal aspect of the project, aiming to maintain safe corridor passage for elephants and other wildlife in the landscape.
+A total of 144,000 saplings of 34 indigenous species have been planted to restore 180 hectares of degraded patches of the DDS corridor to date.

-3. Community Engagement in Securing D’Ering- Dibru Saikhowa Elephant Corridor: Collaboration with local communities is crucial to garner support and raise awareness about wildlife conservation.
+4. Community Engagement in Securing D’Ering- Dibru Saikhowa Elephant Corridor: Collaboration with local communities is crucial to garner support and raise awareness about wildlife conservation.
 Community engagement in conservation activities ensures the success and sustainability of elephant corridors.
+At least 400 families in project villages have accrued benefits from additional livelihood opportunities supported by WTI.
+Along with that, two community nurseries have been established where approx. 60,000 native species saplings have been grown.
+More than 15,00 students have been engaged in elephant and wildlife conservation actions in the landscape through the project.

-4. Seasonal Survey and Corridor Monitoring: Through seasonal survey and corridor monitoring, the project aims to enhance the functionality of the D’Ering- Dibru Saikhowa elephant corridor.
+5. Seasonal Survey and Corridor Monitoring: Through seasonal survey and corridor monitoring, the project aims to assess the functionality of the D’Ering-Dibru Saikhowa elephant corridor and document the seasonal and spatial movement of elephants across the corridor landscape.
 The indicators of direct and indirect elephant movements are observed through trail walks, surveys and camera trapping activities.
+Species like Asian elephant, leopard, Asiatic black bear, leopard cat etc, have been recorded through the camera traps set up during monitoring.

-5. Equipping and capacity-building training for frontline forest staff: The project aims to empower frontline forest staff of Assam and Arunachal Pradesh Forest departments with necessary field gear and skill training, to facilitate effective monitoring and management of Protected Areas (PAs).
+6. Equipping and capacity-building training for frontline forest staff: The project aims to empower frontline forest staff of Assam and Arunachal Pradesh Forest departments with the necessary field gear and skill training to facilitate effective monitoring and management of Protected Areas (PAs).
+More than 150 frontline staff of the Assam and Arunachal Pradesh forest departments have been trained and equipped on aspects of Wildlife Crime Control and Prevention and Human-Wildlife Conflict Mitigation.

 Partners: World Land Trust (WLT), State Forest Department.